clivelo/clivelo.github.io/_posts/2023-01-22-the-elusive-lambda-function-in-python.md

 print(add_one(2, 5, multiply))
 ```

 Obviously, the above example wasn't very practical.
-The real practical use case for lambda functions is when you are using some built-in functions or functions from other modules where they take a function as an argument.
+The real practical use case for lambda functions is when you are using some **built-in functions or functions from other modules where they take a function as an argument**.
 Do note that this is only coming from my perspective as a data guy.
 If you ask people from other fields, they may provide other important use cases.
 Anyway, let us go through a few lambda function use cases that I have personally found useful.

 ## Use case
 #### The max and min functions